BlueStamp-Engineering-2022/Jayesh_BSE_Project/index.md

 ﻿# Nerf Target/Alarm Clock
 This project is a small alarm clock that is deactivated by the impact of a nerf dart.
 It uses some LED's connected to an Arduino board to operate.
+The clock is calibrated using an oscillometer by recognizing similar patterns in a change in voltage, and using these patterns we can write an algorithm to recognize when the nerf dart hits and disable the alarm.
+This alarm clock also displays time using the LED lights, and as well as a clock, it serves as a nerf target whenever I need it.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|